-Increasing urbanisation, combined with the desire to reduce CO2 emissions, is leading states to invest massively in rail transport.
+Increasing urbanisation, combined with the desire to reduce CO2 emissions, is leading public players to invest massively in rail transport.

 To increase the capacity of existing lines, railway operators are modernising the signalling systems (CBTC, ERTMS, etc.) as a priority.

-At the same time, manufacturers are experimenting with hydrogen-powered trains to replace diesel-powered trains and thus decarbonise non-electrified lines.
+At the same time, manufacturers are experimenting with different solutions (batteries and hydrogen) to replace diesel engines and thus decarbonise non-electrified lines.

-Urban transport dynamics: the world’s urban population is growing rapidly, concentrating 4.2 billion individuals in 2018 compared to 751 million in 1950 (UN number).
+The world’s urban population is growing rapidly, concentrating 4.2 billion individuals in 2020 compared to 751 million in 1950 (UN number).
 Investments in the public transport sector are therefore increasing significantly in order to provide faster and more reliable intra-agglomeration and intercity transport solutions.

-As a result of this demand, the annual growth of the world industrial rail market is estimated at 3.2% by 2021.
+As a result of this demand, the annual growth of the world industrial rail market is estimated at 2.3% per year by 2025.

-- Increase the capacity of existing lines (CBTC, automated underground lines, etc.)
+- Increase the capacity of existing lines (CBTC, ERTMS, capacity allocation systems, etc.)

-The integration of digital technologies in the rail sector will make it possible to manage increasingly complex traffic flows, ensure the interoperability of different transport models (smartcity) and improve safety and passenger comfort.
+The integration of digital technologies in the rail sector will make it possible to manage increasingly complex traffic flows, provide a multimodal transport offer and improve safety and passenger comfort.
 At the same time, advances in predictive maintenance will improve equipment uptime and reduce maintenance costs.

-- Connect digital and IT skills (Big Data, Cloud, Cybersecurity…) to the specificities of the rail sector and its regulations
+- Connect digital and IT skills (Big Data, Cloud, Cybersecurity, etc.) to the specificities of the rail sector and its regulations

 - Integrate new transport solutions (electric bus, car sharing, etc.)

-Massive urbanization, the need for interoperability between the various European countries in order to respond to the opening of competition, and the electrification of rail lines for carbon-free transport, require huge investments in the renovation and creation of new rail infrastructures.
+Massive urbanisation, the need for interoperability between the various European countries in order to respond to the opening of competition, and the electrification of rail lines for carbon-free transport all require huge investments in the renovation and creation of new rail infrastructures.

-- Supporting the upgrading of the rail network (ERTMS)
+- Support the upgrading of the rail network (ERTMS)

 OUR SUCCESS STORIES